 Partners can’t log in with cryptic UPNs

-As great and powerful as it may be, Microsoft Azure AD has very special characteristics that need to be dealt with.
+As great and powerful as it may be, Microsoft Azure AD, now called Entra, has very special characteristics that need to be dealt with.
 Among other things, user accounts are identified with a field called UserPrincipalName (UPN).

 Microsoft recommends populating its UPN field with the user’s email address.